ste616/atca-training/tutorials/3_acal_and_tsys/README.md

   and we see during this period that the system temperature and GTP are decreasing, while SDO stays constant.
 This is due to elevation effects:
-  0823-500 was at a higher elevation (about 49 degrees) than 0945-321 (about 32 degrees), we can see the transition is pretty smooth as the elevation increases.
+  0823-500 was at a higher elevation (about 49 degrees) than 0945-321 (about 32 degrees), and we can see the transition is pretty smooth as the elevation increases.
 We can also see from the data that the antennas must have reached their target elevation before they had finished slewing in azimuth.